 Fitting out a small, open daysailer.

-Note: This is a two-week course and will cover a lot of material and be fast-paced.
+Note: This course will cover a lot of material and be fast-paced.
 It is not intended to be an introductory woodworking/boatbuilding course.
 Therefore, previous woodworking and/or boatbuilding experience is required.

 You’re building the daysailer of your dreams.
-The hull has been constructed and it has been popped off the molds and rolled over onto its new cradle.
-You now find yourself staring into the empty hull contemplating “What do I do now?”
+The hull has been constructed and popped off the molds and rolled over onto its new cradle.
+You now find yourself staring into the empty hull contemplating, “What do I do now?”
 This two-week course with boatbuilder Greg Bauer, focusing on laying out and building a hull’s interior, will shed some light and help you answer that question.

 Regardless of how the hull was constructed — whether traditional plank-on-frame, glued lapstrake plywood, strip-planked, or cold-molded — the structure that goes into making a bare hull a finished boat is fairly uniform.
 The subject boats for this course will be two cold-molded Tom Cat hulls–a William Garden-designed 12′6″ catboat — built here at WoodenBoat School.
 Throughout the course, Greg and his students will discuss and compare installation methods particular to other types of hull construction.

 Students will fabricate and install centerboard trunks and centerboards, floor timbers, sole beams, sheer clamps, deckbeams, breasthooks, knees, decks, coamings, seats and lockers, rudders and tillers.
 We’ll also plan for hardware installation, and discuss the rigging and sail plans and how to properly outfit the boat to accommodate for their eventuality.